Bay to Breakers: History

-Started as a way to lift the city's spirits after the disastrous 1906 San Francisco earthquake, it has been run for more consecutive years over a given course and length than has any other footrace in the world; although other footraces are older and have been run for more consecutive years, their courses and lengths have changed over time.
+The race started as a way to lift the city's spirits after the disastrous 1906 San Francisco earthquake.
+It has been run for more consecutive years over a given course and length than has any other footrace in the world (other footraces are older and have been run for more consecutive years, but their courses and lengths have changed over time).
 During World War II participation sometimes slipped below 50 registrants, but the tradition carried on.
-With 110,000 participants, the Bay to Breakers race held on May 18, 1986 was recognized by the Guinness Book of World Records as the world's largest footrace.
+In 1975, the race was on television for the first time in the documentary "See how They Run".
+The film aired on several local bay area television networks and later went on to win the Silver Award at the International Film & TV Festival of New York Film Festival in 1975.
+With 110,000 participants, the Bay to Breakers race held on May 18, 1986, was recognized by the Guinness Book of World Records as the world's largest footrace.
 That record number was partly the product of the running boom of the 1980s; currently the average participation is between 70,000 and 80,000.
 Many participants do not register; of the estimated 60,000 participants in 2008, 33,000 were registered.
 The San Francisco Examiner, a former sponsor of the race, published a list of the first 10,000 finishers the day after the race each year.

 The route is typically dotted with various local bands performing.
 At the end of the race is a Finish Line Festival, a gathering where participants and spectators can enjoy musical performances by various musical acts.

 In February 2009, city officials and race sponsors announced changes to the race regulations.
 The regulations included an official ban on floats, alcohol, drunkenness and nudity.
 The changes were made to assuage the concerns of San Francisco residents along the parade route, who say the race has gotten out of hand in recent years.
 The news sparked outrage amongst many Bay Area residents who said the changes would destroy much that has made the race a national treasure for most of the last century.

 2020 and 2021 saw a virtual race run for the first time as a live human race wasn't held.
 Officials cite the COVID-19 pandemic as grounds for moving the race to online.
 Entrants for the 2020 race were also given the option to defer their entry to 2021 or get refunded.
 The race returned as an in-person event on May 15, 2022.

 As a race from city to beach, the race emulated the Dipsea Race, an annual race begun in 1905, which goes from downtown Mill Valley to Stinson Beach.

-Organization and sponsors
+Organization operators

+On February 19, 2004, the Fang family sold the San Francisco Examiner who owned and operated Bay to Breakers, to Philip Anschutz.

+Since October 2013, Wasserman Media Group has owned and operated Bay to Breakers, who acquired it from Anschutz Entertainment Group, for an undisclosed sum.